Warnakala/blender-studio-tools/README.md

 Author & Maintainer: Demeter Dzadik

+## lighting-overrider

+Add-on to create, manage and apply python overrides in a flexible and reliable way as they are used in the lighting process of the Blender Studio pipeline on a shot and sequence level.

+Author & Maintainer: Simon Thommes

 ## blender-svn

 Add-on that is intended as a UI for the SVN (Subversion) file versioning system which we use at the studio.
 Currently doesn't support check-out, but once a check-out is done, it supports all common SVN operations, including resolving conflicts.
 The currently opened .blend file must be in an SVN repository for the UI to appear.